scribe-org/Scribe-iOS/README.md

 - Discussing further grammatical information that can be displayed to the user in the preview bar that could help with language learning [(see issue)]()

-- Allowing a user to press or long hold the preview label for further information on what's being displayed [(see issue)]()
+- Allowing a user to press or long hold the preview bar for further information on what's being displayed [(see issue)]()

 - Adding undo button functionality for iPads and iPhones [(see issue)]()